basselabbara/atm-monorepo/wrap-up.md

 - npm install
 - docker-compose up -d
-- npx prisma generate
+- npx prisma migrate dev (This will create the DB tables and run the seeds)
-- npx prisma db seed (you can find the seed file under ./prisma)
 - npx nx serve backend (run in a separate terminal for Nest.js)
 - npx ns serve frontend (run in a separate terminal for React.js)